 - Identifying and researching organizations where students may have an interest in applying.
 Checking out websites of organizations where students might like to intern/work.

 - Attending Career Fairs including the “Business & Liberal Arts Job Fair" and the "Ag., Engineering & Science Job Fair" held each Fall and the "Career & Internship Expo” held each Spring.

 - Looking on BulldogLink to access employers who are interviewing on campus for internships through the On-Campus Interviewing Program.

-- Taking full advantage of workshops offered by Career Services on interviewing and resume writing.
+- Taking full advantage of workshops offered by Career Development Center on interviewing and resume writing.
 A professional presentation will increase students' chances of being invited for an interview.

 - Networking by speaking with every resource available to you including family, friends, alumni, professors and members of professional organizations.

 - Joining a Fresno State student club or organization which will help provide excellent opportunities to develop leadership skills, network with professional guest speakers and provide community service.

 There are also a number of Internship Sites on the Internet.
 Some include:

 2. Environmental Careers Organization Paid Internships